Caniggia Elva

-Caniggia Ginola Elva (born 14 July 1996) is a professional soccer player who plays as a midfielder for Regionalliga club Rot-Weiß Erfurt.
-Born in Saint Lucia, he has represented Canada at under-23 level.
+Caniggia Ginola Elva (born 14 July 1996) is a Saint Lucian professional footballer who plays as a midfielder for Canadian Premier League club Cavalry FC and the Saint Lucia national team.

 Early life

 Elva was born in the Caribbean island of St. Lucia in Vieux Fort, before moving to Canada at the age of 11.
 He began playing youth soccer with Calgary South West United.
 When he was 17, he received a tryout with English club Arsenal.
 After Arsenal decided not to sign him, he went on trial with German Bundesliga side VfB Stuttgart in November 2013, joining them for a month, before returning and signing with them officially on his 18th birthday.

 Club career

-VfB Stuttgart
+Germany

-On 14 July 2014, his 18th birthday, he signed a four-year contract with them after tryouts with other teams, among them English Premier League football club Arsenal, Spanish club FC Barcelona and Portuguese club SL Benfica.
+In July 2014, his 18th birthday, he signed a four-year contract with VfB Stuttgart after tryouts with other teams, among them English Premier League football club Arsenal, Spanish club FC Barcelona and Portuguese club SL Benfica.
 However, due to Elva not able gaining Canadian citizenship, he wasn't granted permission to play neither for Stuttgart's reserve team in the 3.
 Liga nor their youth team in Under 19 Bundesliga.
 As a result of this he did not gain any match practice as he was not ready for the club's first team.